Slain 18-year-old was member of St. Sabina’s ‘Strong Futures’ program

 Just after 4:45 p.m., police responded to an alley in the 8700 block of South Wabash, which is behind a McDonald’s.

-Khalil White, 18, was pronounced dead at the scene.
+Khalil White-El, 18, was pronounced dead at the scene.
 He was a member of St. Sabina’s Strong Futures program and had a bright future, Fr.
 Pfleger said.

 “I am angry and I’m sad because here’s another young brother life snatched away,” Pfleger said.
 “He was in here Monday showing off his new shirt for work — now his funeral is being planned by his family.”